 They need nothing else!
 But you can serve them with a pat of butter on top for breakfast, brunch, or a snack.

-Or you may accompany them with coffee, tea, milk, ice cream, fresh fruit salad, a quiche, or more as part of brunch.
+Or you may accompany them with coffee, tea, milk, ice cream, fresh tropical fruit salad, a quiche, or more as part of brunch.

 Storage